 We offer flexible modes of study designed to fit with your needs.
 Our PhD is available for study on a full-time basis over three years and part-time over four to six years.
 Both full-time and part-time variants are available for study in Reading or at a distance.

-We encourage our students to finish their PhD in 3 and a half years.
+We encourage our students to finish their PhD in three and a half years.
 It is also possible to study for a PhD with us while working away with your current employer if they have the right facilities in place.

 Over the course of your PhD you will also have opportunities to communicate your work and network with other researchers, present a seminar, speak at conferences, for example the Royal Meteorology Society, the European Geosciences Union or American Geophysical Union conferences, project workshops, and visit or host researchers from other institutions.